TooTall18T/tool_length_probe/README.md

 ## Last change:
 V3.1.0
 - readme.md / lies_mich.md - Updated the manual.
+- tool_touch_off.ngc:
+    - Added tool diameter offset.
+From a set diameter, the machine offsets by a percentage value in order to be able to measure the length of cutters with larger diameters.
+    - Added tool edge-finder.
+A tool can be set as a 3D/edge finder to be measured at an alternative position.
+    - Added tool change position.
+The machine moves to a pre position for tool changing.
+After that, the machine moves to the touch probe position

 V3.0
 - tool_touch_prog.ngc - Routine moved to "tool_touch_off.ngc" routine.